astroDimitrios/git-working-practices/episodes/04-review.md

 lesson you learnt how to pull changes and clean up your branches after merging a PR.

+The Collaborator can now:

-1. Update your local copy of the `weather` repository
+1. Update their local copy of the `weather` repository
 2. Delete any branches that are no longer necessary

+The Owner can now:

+1. Update their local copy of the `weather` repository

 :::::::::::::::  solution